awsaavedra/awsaavedra.github.io/content/posts/status-quo.md

 2. Have computers made knowledge workers more or less productive in some areas?
 In all areas?

-3.Randomized Controlled Trials (RCT) are useful in science, why don't we use them to test other systems?
+3. Randomized Controlled Trials (RCT) are useful in science, why don't we use them to test other systems?
 For instance, RCT for regulation?

 4. Is all knowledge good?